thanhphu0911/playStationClone/README.md

-# playStationClone
+# Play Station Clone Static Page

+## Welcome! 👋

+Thanks for checking out this page.

-This is a group project in my CSS course
+This is a small group project aims to practicing our coding skills.